Hospitality Business Consultant: Margin, Staffing and Bookings

 Hospitality teams need clear standards, but they also need simple routines that work during busy periods.
 Handovers, opening and closing tasks, booking notes, complaint handling and upsell prompts should be easy to follow.

 When standards live only in the owner's head, quality becomes inconsistent.
 Better process notes and team expectations can improve customer experience without making the business feel scripted.
+This is a practical use case for process improvement and team productivity support.

 Connect reviews, bookings and local marketing